graphql/graphql-scalars/scalars/contributed/andimarek/date-time.md

 Date - 2022-10-18

-This is a String-based Scalar.
+This is a String-based scalar.

 **License and Copyright**